I had not read about Siga la Vaca (Follow the Cow) when researching Buenos Aires steak house options.

-While I have eaten more than my fair share of steak, it appealed to me because Argentina has much different cuts of meat than in Canada and here they offered beef, pork, chicken along with chorizo and blood sausage.
+While I have eaten more than my fair share of steak, it appealed to me because Argentina has many more different cuts of meat than in Canada.

 Men stand at a counter and you order whatever you like and can come back as many times as you want.

 And I went back many, many, many times.

 I have been spoiled by delicious pig and it doesn’t come close here, but then again it isn’t called Follow the Pig.
 I didn’t bother trying to chicken, I know what roast chicken tastes like.